Public interface

 The type StartInvData allows in addition for providing the initial capacity in the first year through:

-• initial::Real: Starting capacity of the technology in the first strategic period.
-The starting capacity is only valid for the first strategic period.
+• initial::Real: Starting capacity of the technology in the first investment period.
+The starting capacity is only valid for the first investment period.
 This capacity will remain present in the simulation horizon, except if retiring is desired by the model.
 It is not possible to provide a reducing capacity over time for the initial capacity.

 while it utilizes the capacity of the technology if the value is not provided through the function EMI.start_cap.